hammerdirt-analyst/qualite-deau/titlepage.md

 Lifeguards from Montreux, who had participated in an open summer school around nanotech devices to detect pollution, joined in for one of the regular Hackuarium evenings, #OpenHackuarium, in February 2016 for brainstorming about ways to locally monitor lake water pollution.
 Microbiological assays were suggested, as used already for several citizen science efforts by groups like WaterWatch.

-Experience using chromogenic EasyGel media in an educational context led to the proposition to use such methods for an initial 8-week sampling campaign,funded with a Hackuarium minigrant for the new project, Micro_to_Macro_Water_Pollution - part of the Montreux Clean Beach Project in collaboration with Biodesign.cc, and Hammerdirt.
+Experience using chromogenic EasyGel media in an educational context led to the proposition to use such methods for an initial 8-week sampling campaign, funded with a Hackuarium minigrant for the new project, Micro_to_Macro_Water_Pollution - part of the Montreux Clean Beach Project in collaboration with Biodesign.cc, and Hammerdirt.

 After two years documenting the observed 'Jazz effect' - when bioindicator levels for raw sewage entering the lake surpassed Swiss limits for recreational waters by several fold, we had little official response.
 However, a further sampling season during the pandemic resulted in a significant difference.
 Additionally, data from official swimming beach monitoring corroborated these results, ultimately leading to an open access publication (https://doi.org/10.1002/2688-8319.12094) in 2021 about this volunteer participatory research.